McDonnell Douglas F-15E Strike Eagle: F-15E

+F-15I

 The F-15I is operated by the Israeli Air Force where it is known as the Ra'am (רעם – "Thunder").
 It is a dual-seat ground attack aircraft powered by two Pratt & Whitney F100-PW-229 engines, and is based on the F-15E.

-The F-15I features different avionic systems to USAF F-15E to meet Israeli requirements.
-Initially, Sharpshooter targeting pods designed for IAF F-16s were fitted for night-time strikes, but were less capable than the LANTIRN pods used on USAF F-15Es; Israel later bought 30 LANTIRN pods.
-The F-15Is initially lacked Radar Warning Receivers; Israel installed its own Elisra ASPS electronic warfare suite as well as a new central computer and embedded GPS/INS system.
+The F-15I has featured different avionic systems from the USAF F-15E to meet Israeli requirements and also due to export restictions relating the resolution of the APG-70 system.
+Initially, Sharpshooter targeting pods designed for IAF F-16s were fitted for nighttime strikes but were less capable than the LANTIRN pods used on USAF F-15Es.
+Israel later bought 30 LANTIRN pods.
+The F-15Is initially lacked Radar Warning Receivers; Israel installed its own Elisra ASPS electronic warfare suite with a new central computer and embedded GPS/INS system.
 All sensors can be slaved to the Display and Sight Helmet (DASH) helmet-mounted sight, providing both crew members a means of targeting which the F-15E lacks.
-The F-15I uses the APG-70I radar; its terrain mapping capability can locate targets difficult to spot while under adverse weather conditions and can detect large airliner-sized targets at 150 nmi, and fighter-sized targets at 56 nmi; it has a reduced resolution one-third below the APG-70.
+The F-15I uses the APG-70I radar; its terrain mapping capability can locate targets difficult to spot while under adverse weather conditions and can detect large airliner-sized targets at 150 nmi, and fighter-sized targets at 56 nmi; it has degraded resolution one-third below the original APG-70.
 In January 2016, Israel approved F-15I upgrades such as structural changes, an AESA radar, updated avionics, and new weapons.